 As many of you know, today's digital world comes with a lot of things that make our daily life easier.
 However, as time goes on you rely more and more on the information stored on your PC.
 No one is completely safe from power outages, corrupt hard disks, an infected system through a backdoor or trojan, or even a fire.
 To make sure that a computer can easily be restored to a previous point, software developers created what is called backup software or imaging software.

-To open Cobian Backup, you go to the black half moon icon located on your taskbar and right-click the icon.
-Then left-click on the Open option.
+To open Cobian Backup, right-click on the icon located on your taskbar and select the Open option.
+This will open the main screen for Cobian Backup as shown below.

 Comments:blog comments powered by Disqus